Canola Oil vs Olive Oil: Everything You Need to Know

 Why are people avoiding canola oil?

-Some people avoid canola oil due to concerns over GMOs and potential processing residues.
+Some people avoid canola oil due to concerns about:

 What oil does McDonald’s use?